 In the film Conspiracy directed by Stanislav Libin Ohlobystin played the role of Grigory Rasputin.

-In 2008, famous rock musician Garik Sukachev filmed a nostalgic dramatic movie House of the Sun using Ivan’s script.
+Besides, in 2008, famous rock musician Garik Sukachev filmed a nostalgic dramatic movie House of the Sun using Ivan’s script.

 On October 26, 2014 the actor was in the list of several hundred figures of Russian culture that couldn’t enter Ukraine because of their political positions.

-He was the favorite priest of the Moscow bikers.
+What is more, he was the favorite priest of the Moscow bikers.

 Ivan collects hunting rifles and is interested in watches and mobile phones.